 This post is an excerpt of my newly published paper “Managing strategic improvement programs: the XPS program management framework”, published in the peer-reviewed and open-access Journal of Project, Program and Portfolio Management (Vol. 3, No. 1).
-The complete paper is available for download at my publications pages.

 Multinational companies are implementing an increasing number of improvement programs; they spend more money, more often and on bigger programs.
 A shared aim of all the programs is change in one form or another.
 A specific type of program that has received a lot of attention and spending among multinational manufacturing companies in the past decade is the company-specific production system (XPS ).
 XPSs are multi-plant improvement programs that are coordinated from the corporate headquarters and implemented in all subsidiaries of the firm.
 However, research and practice show that the implementation of process improvement programs is a challenging task that often ends up unsuccessful despite good intentions and substantial resource investments.
 In the JPPPM paper, I investigated how Program Management Theory can help provide deployment guidelines for successful XPS implementation in global firms.

 Program management is a popular approach for bringing about change in corporations.
 One of the most usual and acknowledged guides for program management is the book Managing Successful Programmes (MSP) published by The UK Office of Government Commerce.
-The MSP framework (OGC 2011) is a holistic, structured and detailed account of how to manage programs from the start to the end as shown below:
+The MSP framework (OGC 2011) is a holistic, structured and detailed account of how to manage programs from the start to the end, as shown below:

 - Proceeding: An XPS is intended as a never-ending strategic program of continuous improvement.

-- Emergent: The the end goal of XPS is a ‘moving target’ as it is all about continuous improvement.
+- Emergent: The end goal of XPS is a ‘moving target’ as it is all about continuous improvement.

 - Dynamic: An XPS program must simultaneously deliver the same change capability in subsidiaries that naturally are at very different maturity stages.